EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

   Note TEXT
 )
 ```
+Linked to system by the `SystemEdsmId` column (may be Null if no EDSM star)
+StarName = null then Heading is set, region mark
+StarName != null then heading is null, bookmark

-Migrated from the `EDDiscovery.Bookmarks` table
+Migrated from the `EDDiscovery.Bookmarks` table.

 # EDDSystems

-Contains data downloaded from EDSM, EDDB, etc.
+Contains data downloaded from EDSM only TBD Robby Edit.

+TBD Robby - change to EDSM systems..?

 ## Systems
 ```